mcorbin/meuse-website/content/installation/requirements/_index.md

 Then, you should initialize the database with the SQL script available [on github](https://github.com/mcorbin/meuse/blob/master/dev/resources/sql/schema.sql).

-You can also run the [postgres.sh](https://github.com/mcorbin/meuse/blob/master/postgres.sh) which will launch a PostgreSQL Docker container with the schema already configured.
+You can also run the [postgres.sh](https://github.com/mcorbin/meuse/blob/master/postgres.sh) which will launch a PostgreSQL Docker container.
 Of course, don't use that in production ;)

 ## Java

 Meuse is written in [Clojure](https://clojure.org/), you will then need Java on your computer/server to be able to run the jar.
+I develop Meuse/do all my tests using `OpenJDK 11`.

 ## Crate index